Camibee/Camibee/README.md

 ## Hi there 👋

-My name is Camille Gräf
+My Name is Camille Gräf, but all my friends call me Camibee.
+I am currently studying chemistry at EPFL in Switzerland.